 The application of the 1250% risk weight set out in the above formula will ensure that banks are required to hold risk-based capital at least equal in value to their Group 2 cryptoasset exposures.
 In other words, the capital will be sufficient to absorb a full write-off of the cryptoasset exposures without exposing depositors and other senior creditors of the banks to a loss.

 That is, a $100 exposure would give rise to risk weighted assets of $1250, which when multiplied by the minimum capital requirement of 8% results in a minimum capital requirement of $100 (ie the same value of the original exposure, as 12.5 is reciprocal of 0.08).

 5 Regulation?
-The fundamental question should be: how do regulators see the future of the crypto ecosystem?
+One of the fundamentals questions should be: how do regulators see the future of the crypto ecosystem?
 Especially if ‘traditional’ banks are discouraged from holding cryptocurrencies.
-Are regulators willing to accept and appreciate the fact that cryptocurrencies and the underlying blockchain technology have spurred innovation and have given birth to a new financial ecosystem which can offer considerable benefits to the financial institutions they supervise and the end consumer?
+Are regulators willing to accept and appreciate the fact that cryptocurrencies and the underlying blockchain technology have spurred innovation and have given birth to a new financial ecosystem which can also offer benefits to the financial institutions they supervise and the end consumer?

-The only way forward is introducing regulation to this new industry.
-Thereby taking a systemic approach and not only focussing on cryptocurrencies but look at this new ecosystem as a whole (more on this in another post).
+A way forward is introducing regulation to this new industry.
+Thereby taking a systemic approach and not focussing on cryptocurrencies but look at this new ecosystem as a whole.
 This will create trust, end regulatory arbitrage and help the market become more mature and transparent.
 My main worry is that regulation nowadays often loses sight of its core objectives and especially since the (last) financial crisis tends to go overboard.
-If not thought through regulation can be ineffective, burdensom and will hamper innovation.
+If not thought through properly, regulation can be highly ineffective, burdensom and will hamper innovation.
 This new and fast developing market offers the possibility to introduce a broad effective regulatory framework instead of the patchwork ‘traditional’ financial markets have to deal with.